You and Me (1938 film): Production

 William LeBaron of Paramount asked Norman Krasna if he could come up with a vehicle for George Raft.
 Krasna agreed provided he was allowed to direct.
 Then Carole Lombard read the script and wanted to be involved; Krasna says Paramount did not want first-time director Krasna to be entrusted with a Lombard-Raft film and tried to force Krasna off the project.
 In 1936, it was reported the film would be delayed because Raft did not want Krasna to direct.
 There was some talk John Howard might replace Raft.
 Arline Judge was going to star alongside Lombard.
 Raft was put on suspension and $24,000 of his salary was withheld.
 However the film did not go ahead.

 Then several months later B.P.
-Schulberg, who was producing films for Paramount, decided to re-activate the project.
+Schulberg, who was producing films for Paramount, decided to reactivate the project.
 He replaced Lombard with Sylvia Sidney and the male lead went to John Trent.
 Richard Wallace was meant to direct.

-Eventually Raft – who had made a film with Sidney, The Pick Up (1933) – did the film.
-By May 1937, Schulberg was no longer producer and the director was Fritz Lang who had just made Fury and You Only Live Once with Sidney.
+Eventually Raft—who had made a film with Sidney, Pick-Up (1933)—did the film.
+By May 1937, Schulberg was no longer producer and the director was Fritz Lang, who had just made Fury and You Only Live Once with Sidney.

-Lang used a musical score from Kurt Weill, who "had nothing to do just then."
+Lang used a musical score from Kurt Weill, who "had nothing to do just then".
 They worked together and Weill composed introductory music for certain scenes.
 According to Lang, Weill left him "in the lurch" and left the project before the music was finished, and the score was completed by Boris Morros, head of Paramount's music department.

 Lang says he was influenced by Bertolt Brecht, who had developed a style of theatre called Lehrstucke, theatre that teaches.
 "I wanted to make a didactic picture teaching the audience that crime doesn't pay", said Lang.
 "Which is a lie, because crime pays very well.
 The message was spelled out at the end by Sylvia Sidney on a blackboard to a classroom of crooks."
 Lang later said the scene where prisoners were nostalgic for prison was "stupid".

+Robert Cummings has a small role.